-Baby Step 1: Save $1,000 to Start an Emergency Fund
+Baby Step 1: Save $1,000 for Your Starter Emergency Fund

-Attack the first balance on your list by paying as much as you can each month while making minimum payments on your other debts.
-When you’ve paid it off, add what you were paying on it to the payment on your next debt and start attacking it.
+Now it’s time to attack the first balance on your list.
+Pay as much as you can each month while making the minimum payments on your other debts.
+We mean go after it!
+Sell everything you can.
+Get a second job.
+Sell so much the kids think they’re next!
+You want to get rid of that payment quickly.
+When you’ve paid it off, add those payments to the monthly payment on your next debt and start attacking it.

 Baby Step 5: Save for Your Children’s College Fund

-Baby Step 6: Pay off Your Home Early
+Baby Step 6: Pay Off Your Home Early

-Baby Step 6 is the big one!
-There's only one more debt standing in the way of your debt freedom—your mortgage.
+Now it’s time to bring it all home.
+Baby Step 6 is the big dog!
+There's only one more thing standing in the way of complete freedom from debt—and that’s your mortgage.
 Can you imagine your life with no house payment?
-Think of this part of your journey to debt freedom as a marathon.

 Baby Step 7: Build Wealth and Give